Photo courtesy of Ryan Milrad

 • Investments that expand regional market access

-• Business-friendly environments that allow independent operators to scale sustainably
+• Business-friendly conditions that allow independent operators to scale sustainably

 Independent food and agriculture businesses generate local jobs, strengthen rural economies, and keep dollars circulating within Idaho communities.